eu90h/p_specs/GossipGlomers3/README.md

+This spec is intended to model Gossip Glomers challenge 3a/b.
 Click [here](https://fly.io/dist-sys/3a/) for the original problem statement.
+It is assumed here that the network perfectly delivers all messages.